bombasticSlacks/Aspirant/Game/Combat.md

 You do not gain the benefits of cover if you are in melee.

 If you are protected by cover, any attack against you must first penetrate the cover to be able to harm you (this stacks with your armour).
 Most pieces of cover only have 1 armour integrity and will be unable to protect you after the first shot.

-### Being on Fire
-If you are caught on fire you are in immediate risk of severe complications.
-On each of your turns, unless you are in the middle of “stop drop and roll”, you must make a fear test (resolve + heroism bonuses) to not panic.
-You receive a +4 to this test if you are going to “stop drop and roll” during your turn.
-If you fail this test you flail around wildly, if you pass you take your combat turn normally.

-If you “stop drop and roll” make a Fitness, or Science test at a -3 if you succeed you are no longer on fire.
-For each consecutive turn you stop, drop and roll this test is at a +1.
-It is important to note some forms of militarized fire are sticky and impossible to put out by using “stop drop and roll”.

-After 2 turns (10 seconds) of being on fire you take an immediate severe injury to the body part that’s on fire and another fire starts on an adjacent body part.
-After 4 turns (20 seconds) you take a critical injury to the original body part that’s on fire and the fire spreads to your entire body.
-After 6 turns (30 seconds) on fire you take a critical injury to the chest on each of your turns until either dead or no longer on fire.